MyCryptoHQ/support.mycrypto.com/src/content/private-keys-passwords/how-to-change-ethereum-account-password-unencrypted-encrypted.md

 * Yes, you can encrypt your private key using MyCrypto by accessing your address on [https://mycrypto.com/account/info](https://mycrypto.com/account/info) and then click the "Generate a Keystore File" button.

-* After clicking the button there will be a password field that you can enter a new password to encrypt your private key.
+* After clicking the button there will be a password field where you can enter a new password to encrypt your private key.

 * Click the "Generate Keystore" button.

 * After a few seconds a "Download" button will appear.
-Click this and the download of your keystore file will begin.
+Click this button and the download of your keystore file will begin.

 ### Remember